PRS Wind Through the Trees Dual Flanger Review

 Any time you need modulation over a clean tone, the PRS Wind is gonna do great work for you.
 The price makes it a bit prohibitive, and we wouldn't recommend it unless you're really set on investing in your pedalboard.
 Beginners and early intermediates probably shouldn't pay this much for any single pedal.

+But if the flange effect fits with your playing style and musical genre, it'll fit in nicely.
 I'd recommend it being your main source of modulation, perhaps in conjunction with a dedicated phaser or chorus pedal.

 Review Conclusion